California State Route 139: Route description

+(a) Route 36 in Susanville to Route 299 near Adin.

+(b) Route 299 near Canby to the Oregon state line near Hatfield.

 State Route 139 begins at SR 36 in Susanville, and heads northeast up Antelope Mountain along the eastern edge of Susanville Ranch Park before turning north and descending into the Eagle Lake Basin, passing along the eastern edge of Eagle Lake and later the Said Valley Reservoir.
 The highway continues north and northwest through valleys and over hills and through a part of the Modoc National Forest, through the community of Avila Place, and then enters the east end of the Big Valley, where it begins to overlap SR 299 through Adin.
 The combined routes continue northerly through another part of the forest and over Adin Pass into the Warm Springs Valley, where SR 139 splits to the northwest near Canby.

 SR 139 runs northwest and north over mostly flat terrain through the center of the national forest before turning northwest.
 The route continues through Newell before cutting across the intermittent Tule Lake as the Lava Beds Highway through the city of Tulelake.
 During this segment, SR 139 passes directly through the former Tule Lake Segregation Unit, used to house Japanese-Americans during WWII.
 After passing through the former internment camp, SR 139 continues to the Oregon state line at Hatfield.
 At an intersection right on the state line, SR 161 begins to the west, and Oregon Route 39 continues northwest towards Klamath Falls.

 The entire route is part of the California Freeway and Expressway System, and north of the SR 299 overlap is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 North of SR 299, SR 139 is an eligible State Scenic Highway, but has not been designated as such; the short piece north of Tulelake is however part of the federal Volcanic Legacy Scenic Byway.
 The portion north of SR 299 is also in the Interregional Road System as a High Emphasis Route.